triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

     "disable_log_requests": "true"
 }
 ```
 This file can be modified to provide further settings to the vLLM engine.
-See vLLM EngineArgs for options.
+See vLLM [AsyncEngineArgs](https://github.com/vllm-project/vllm/blob/32b6816e556f69f1672085a6267e8516bcb8e622/vllm/engine/arg_utils.py#L165) for options.

 Read through the documentation in [`model.py`](model_repository/vllm/1/model.py) to understand how to configure this sample for your use-case.